macaroni-os/macaroni-site/site/content/docs/mark/sambuca-diff.md

 Third, the default behavior of the solver in the upgrading process is to select only packages with a greater version for speedup reasons.
 The downgrade is possible on adding `--deep` flag on `upgrade` command.

+## 9. Kernel, initrd and extra modules

+The kernel packages from *anise* are based on vanilla or Zen kernel, compiled over the Macaroni Terragon Release system but without generating Portage metadata.
+The kernels could be managed through `macaronictl` tool but are not visible to Portage but we follow a versioning logic that use the kernel release (5.10, 6.1, etc.) as a SLOT where the category contains the kernel release and the string *kernel-*.
+So, the package *kernel-5.10/macaroni-full-5.10.198* will be upgraded by the package *kernel-5.10/macaroni-full-5.10.199*, etc.

+In a similar way, the extra kernel modules will be managed with the same logic the category but with the version of the module used, for example, for ZFS, the package will be *kernel-5.10/zfs-kmod-2.2.0* and for new kernel release we will bump a new build version of the same package, for example, *kernel-5.10/zfs-kmod-2.2.0+1*.

+About *initrd*, at the moment we use a custom initrd based of Golang `u-root` for the Macaroni ISO, and instead it's used Dracut for the generation of the initrd images in the installed rootfs (Desktop and Server).